Vibe Coding for PMs

 2

-Leverage Claude for Brainstorming
+Leverage Claude (or Gemini) for Brainstorming

 Brainstorming Prompt